matt-raffel-kiva/kiva-ext/smtp-sink-service/README.md

 3. run dotnet build in the src directory
 4. run `dotnet run --project SmtpSink/SmtpSink.csproj` in the src directory

-## Integrating with Tilt
+## Integrating with Kiva Dev environment (Tilt)

-1. After getting kiva environment running and this extension environment running.
+After getting kiva environment running and this extension environment running.
 See the [project documentation](../README.md) for more information on that.
-2. Add sendmail to the kiva utility pod: `apt update && apt install -y sendmail`
+1. Add sendmail to the kiva utility pod: `apt update && apt install -y sendmail`
-4. Test by running: ` swaks --to myemail@kiva.org --from test@localhost --server localhost:2525 --data "Subject: Test Email\n\nThis is a test email."`
+2. Test by running: ` swaks --to myemail@kiva.org --from test@localhost --server localhost:2525 --data "Subject: Test Email\n\nThis is a test email."`
+3. Run any process in the utility pod that sends an email

+## TODO
+Need to confirm Tilt/Docker ports are configured correctly.